zowe/docs-site/docs/user-guide/ze-profiles.md

 Zowe uses [team configuration](/appendix/zowe-glossary.md#team-configuration) to simplify profile management by letting you edit, store, and share mainframe connection details in one location, a configuration file.

 You can use a text editor or an IDE to populate configuration files with profiles, which contain the connection information for your mainframe services.
-By default, your *global* team configuration file is located in the `.zowe` home folder, whereas a *project* configuration file is located in the main directory of your project.
+By default, your *global* team configuration file is located in the `.zowe` folder in your home folder, whereas a *project* configuration file is located in the main directory of your project.

 :::note